mathieu-benoit/score-kro-demo/docs/lessons-learned-with-kro.md

-# Lessons learned with Kro
+# Lessons learned with Kro - WIP

 We explored KRO because we liked the concept, but we quickly found that its basic approach didnâ€™t fit our day-to-day needs as engineers.
 As discussed in the Reddit thread, many teams with advanced requirements hit similar limitations.
+If we are speaking of limitations here, we are meaning not that you are not able to solve it with KRO, but we don't found a good and clean way to solve it with KRO only.
+And the most limitations are based on the version 0.4.* and 0.5.*.

 Our goal:
 Provide developers a simple way to deploy applications using a predefined `CustomResource` designed by platform engineers, following best practices.